 A Consolidated 17a-4 D3P is Key for Small FINRA Firms

-What often happens today when it comes to electronic data retention for FINRA, broker-dealers, RIA’s and investment banks are forced to use several vendors to help them achieve all the requirements of 17a-4.
+What often happens today when it comes to electronic data retention for FINRA firms, such as banks, broker dealers, hedge funds, Investment advisors and private equity firms is that they are forced to use several vendors to help them achieve all the requirements of 17a-4.
 For example, they must hire one provider for email archiving, one to backup their books and records and another to act as their D3P as well as provide disaster recovery.
 Because of this, they eventually end up paying too much and making the whole compliance process more complex than it has to be.

 AdvisorVault’s Consolidated D3P service is a complete solution that solves this problem, priced at one flat monthly fee the service contains everything needed to achieve all the electronic records archiving demands of SEC rule 17a-4.
 Essentially, as the D3P chosen for FINRA compliance AdvisorVault does the actual data backup and archiving and performs all the other functions needed as the designated third-party downloader service.
 By using AdvisorVault, the whole compliance process is simplified, thus, making audits easier to pass with a large reduction in the cost of compliance.
 Further, these key features are included in the AdvisorVault consolidated 17a-4 D3P service.